 How to Write Your Company’s Very First Christmas Newsletter

 Sending a Christmas newsletter to employees, supporters, clients, and customers gives a glimpse of what has happened during your first year as a company.
-Even if you already know how to write a company newsletter, adjust your approach at least a little during the Christmas season.
-Your newsletter should have a warmer feel because of the holidays, and it should also be a snapshot of the whole year, plus a peek at the year to come.
-Follow these tips as you write your first Christmas newsletter.
+Even if you already know how to write a company newsletter, adjust your approach a little for the Christmas season.
+Your newsletter should have a warmer feel because of the holidays, it should also be a snapshot of the whole year, plus a peek at the year to come.
+Follow these tips as you write your first company’s Christmas newsletter.

 Reach a Broad Audience

 You likely haven’t built up a huge mailing list of people in your specific business niche, which means your newsletter needs to appeal to a wide range of people.
 Choose general interest stories and don’t pack them with technical data and industry abbreviations.

 One of the key articles in your Christmas newsletter should be an overview of what your company has accomplished over the year.
 In addition, thank your readers for their contributions, which could include time, money, expertise, or loyalty.

 Write Descriptive Headlines

 People are often bombarded with newsletters during the Christmas season, so yours might get tossed aside if nothing grabs people.
 Write catchy headlines that are a complete sentence with a verb, which helps hook the reader.